TechnologyClassroom/SetupNotes/ESXi.md

 # Usage: sh update.sh

-# Depends on scp and sshpass.
+# Must be run on the ESXi shell.
 # Must be run from a directory with the update file.
-# Must be run on the same subnet.
-# The ESXi machine must have SSH enabled.

 update=ESXi650-201803001